decompiler-csx/Stardust-Engine/README.md

-### Star Engine
+### Stardust Engine

-* The official repo for Bruh Engine Reborn's Revival, which is now known as Star Engine!
+* The official repo for Bruh Engine Reborn's Revival, which is now known as Stardust Engine!

 ## Build Installation Stuff:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/), seriously, stop using 4.1.5, it misses some stuff.

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Star Engine!*
+after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Stardust Engine!*

 ## Customization: